-The stakeholders responding to the survey represent multiple organizations, each having unique insight into the health factors that impact the community with 43.85% being healthcare providers and employees of community health centers.
-The stakeholders represent hospitals, physician offices, city departments of social services, health departments, and community-based non-profit service organizations.
-The respondents have represented many diverse professional and volunteer fields--from emergency medical providers to pastors and public-school teachers.
+Stakeholders responding to the survey represent multiple organizations, each having unique insight into the health factors that impact the community.
+Health care providers and employees of community health centers constituted 43.85% of respondents.
+Other stakeholders included representatives from hospitals, physician offices, city departments of social services, health departments, and community-based non-profit service organizations.
+The respondents have represented many diverse professional and volunteer fields-from emergency medical providers to pastors and public-school teachers.
 See Appendix C for the complete survey, the list of types of employers for stakeholder respondents, characteristics of survey respondents and top health concerns.